BestTimesToVisit.com Logo

 safety

-While Puerto Rico is generally safe for tourists, always be aware of your surroundings, especially in crowded areas or at night.
-Avoid leaving valuables unattended on the beach or in your car, and stick to well-lit and populated areas after dark.
-If you're venturing into less touristy neighborhoods, it's a good idea to ask locals for advice on areas to avoid.
+While Puerto Rico is generally safe for tourists, it's always wise to be aware of your surroundings, especially in crowded areas or at night.
+Avoid leaving valuables unattended on beaches and stick to well-lit, populated areas when exploring after dark.

 💡 Travel Tip: If you're planning your trip, it's worth checking flight prices on Trip.com before you decide.